ossunited/opensource-template/SECURITY.md

 SPDX-License-Identifier: Apache-2.0
 -->

-# Security Policy for OSS United
+# Security Policy for Broadsage

 ## Overview

-At the OSS United, we are committed to ensuring the security and integrity of our open-source projects.
+At the Broadsage, we are committed to ensuring the security and integrity of our open-source projects.
 We value the contributions of security researchers and the broader community in helping us identify and address vulnerabilities in our software.
 This document outlines our process for reporting security issues, how we handle disclosures, and our commitment to maintaining secure software for all users.

 ## Supported Versions